Inference of Neutron Star Mass Distributions and the Dense Matter Equation of State from Multi-messenger Observations: Results and Discussions

 \subsubsection{Correlations between EoS and Mass Distributions}

 Finally, we examine the correlations between the mass distribution parameters (mean, width, skewness) and the maximum mass.
-We observe no correlations except for the skewness parameter of the LMXB distribution.
+We observe no significant correlations except for the skewness parameter of the LMXB distribution.
 Figure \ref{fig:mmax-alpha_lmxb} shows the skewness is uncorrelated with the maximum mass for models ML and MP.
 However, there is a negative and positive correlation between them for NL and NP, respectively.